Babymetal: 2010–2012: Early career

-In 2009, the band's producer and heavy metal enthusiast Kobametal started planning the launch of an idol and heavy metal fusion group.
+In 2009, the band's producer and heavy metal enthusiast Kobametal started planning the launch of a "metal dance unit" that would fuse heavy metal with Japanese idol culture, including elaborate choreography.
 Impressed by the performance of Suzuka Nakamoto (who was then around 11 or 12 years old) with her previous group Karen Girl's, he believed she would be suitable as the lead vocalist for the new group.
-The band was formed in 2010 in Tokyo, serving as the heavy music club (重音部, Jūonbu) (sub-unit) of the female idol group Sakura Gakuin, which was also formed that year.
+The band was formed in 2010 in Tokyo, Japan serving as the heavy music club (重音部, Jūonbu) (sub-unit) of the female idol group Sakura Gakuin, which was also formed that year.
 The band's name is a combination of "baby" (ベビー, bebī) and "heavy metal" (ヘビーメタル, hebī metaru), and the Japanese pronunciation rhymes with "heavy metal".
 "Baby" here refers to "the birth of a new genre of music".
 According to Kobametal, Yui Mizuno and Moa Kikuchi were added to the band to complement Nakamoto's "unique stage presence" with their smaller statures, dancing around her "like angels".
 None of the three members were familiar with metal music before the inception of the band.
-Mikiko was put in charge of creating the choreography that the three would perform.
+Mikiko was put in charge of creating the choreography the three would perform.

 Babymetal's first live appearance was on November 28, 2010, at Sakura Gakuin's first solo concert, Sakura Gakuin Festival ☆ 2010.
 In July 2011, Babymetal premiered the song "Ijime, Dame, Zettai" ("No More Bullying") at a Sakura Gakuin concert, but the song was not released commercially until 2013.
 The band's first single, "Doki Doki Morning", originally appeared on Sakura Gakuin's debut album Sakura Gakuin 2010 Nendo: Message, released on April 27, 2011.
 A music video for the song was uploaded to Toy's Factory's YouTube channel on October 12, 2011, and was released as a DVD single in late 2011, under the independent Toy's Factory sublabel Juonbu Records.
 The music video totaled over 1 million views by the end of 2012.

 Babymetal's first CD single was a collaboration with the band Kiba of Akiba, titled "Babymetal / Kiba of Akiba".
 Released in March 2012 by Juonbu Records, the single ranked at number three on the Oricon weekly indie chart and number one in the Tower Records Shibuya weekly indie ranking.
 In the summer of 2012, the band released a music video for their next single, "Headbangeeeeerrrrr!!!!!", directed by Hidenobu Tanabe.
 In August 2012, Babymetal performed at Japan's Summer Sonic Festival, becoming the youngest act ever to perform at the festival.
 The same year, Babymetal performed outside of Japan for the first time at the 2012 Anime Festival Asia in Singapore.